Manage Tokens

 To delete an existing token by its ID via the token management endpoints, issue a

-request on the token’s endpoint, replacing {id}
+DELETE request on the token’s endpoint, replacing {id} with the

-token id
+token id value:

 curl -X DELETE https://desec.io/api/v1/auth/tokens/{id}/ \